How to Build a Roller Kite

 At this point you need to make sure the glue is dry on the frame.
 If it is:

-sail near the tips; go over the bamboo, around the sail edge and then
+• First, tape the lines to the lower sail near the tips; go over the bamboo, around the sail edge, and then back toward the bamboo.
+See the yellow rectangle in the photo.

-- Lay the lines across the upper sail and tape them down with just a small piece of tape near the sail corner.
+• Lay the lines across the upper sail, and tape them down with just a small piece of tape near the sail corner.

 How to Build a Roller Kite